makersacademy/takeaway-challenge/README_EG.md

 	- that a customer is able to order from the menu by selecting a number of available dishes;

-	- that a customer can verify that the total provided is correct
+	- that a customer can verify that the total provided is correct; and

-	- that a customer can receive a verification text that their order will be delivered on time
+	- that a customer can receive a verification text that their order will be delivered on time.

 ## **2. High Level Approach to Problem**